The gyrocopter dumped her on a strip of beach and took off again before she could tell it she was wearing three coats.

 Schnottz's Landing was somebody's idea of a war camp dressed up as somebody else's idea of a holiday.
 Wooden palisades, crates stacked four high, a great long bird-shaped boat lying half on the sand with goblins clambering over it like beetles.
-Down by the bigger tents a small green person was standing on a crate and shouting at a workforce of bigger green persons in a thick accent that did interesting things with the letter V. Commander Schnottz, presumably.
-He was demanding, at volume, that something arrive in a count of nine.
+Down by the bigger tents a small green person was standing on a crate and shouting at a workforce of bigger green persons in an accent that did interesting things with the letter V. Commander Schnottz, presumably.
+He was demanding, at volume, that something arrive in a count of nine, and then hitting the number nine again in case anybody had been under the impression it was eight.

 The folding table was set up in the shadow of a rigged-up tarpaulin, away from the shouting.
 The man behind it had a pack open in front of him and a piece of pottery in each hand.
 He was holding the two halves of a broken bowl up to the light the way somebody else might hold up two halves of a letter, frowning at them like they owed him an answer.
 The hat was on the table beside the pack, brim up.